-10.6 CONTRACTS OF EMPLOYMENT
+10.5.
+CONTRACTS OF EMPLOYMENT

-- 10.6.1 The Board of Directors shall delegate responsibility to the Director responsible for HR for: - (a) ensuring that all employees are issued with a Contract of Employment in a form approved by the Board of Directors and which complies with employment legislation. - 10.6.2 Budget owners are responsible for dealing with variations to, and termination of, contracts of employment.
-Budget owners must inform Finance and HR, immediately after a change has been made, and in the case of terminations, as soon as the termination date is known. - 10.6.3 The Board shall delegate responsibility to the Chief Executive or Executive Director of Resources for the authorisation of variations from Agenda for Change - Terms and Conditions of Service Handbook. - 10.6.4 Any salary payments outside of the Pay Circular Agenda for Change or Pay Circular Medical & Dental must be approved by either the Chief Executive or Executive Director of Resources or the Nomination and Remuneration Committee where pay relates to Executive or Non-Executive Directors.
+- 10.5.1.
+The Board shall delegate responsibility to the Director responsible for HR for: - (a). ensuring that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation.

+- 10.5.2.
+Budget owners are responsible for dealing with variations to, and termination of, contracts of employment.
+Budget owners must inform Finance and HR, immediately after a change has been made, and in the case of terminations, as soon as the termination date is known. - 10.5.3.
+The Board shall delegate responsibility to the Chief Executive or Executive Director of Finance for the authorisation of variations from Agenda for Change Terms and Conditions of Service Handbook. - 10.5.4.
+Any salary payments outside of the Pay Circular Agenda for Change or Pay Circular Medical & Dental must be approved by either the Chief Executive or Executive Director of Finance or the committees which determine pay in relation to Board members.